22.214.171.124.2 The Scale Tab

 |Auto From - Fixed To

-Define a margin when re-scaling the graph axes.
-The margin is a percentage of the difference between the maximum and minimum data values in the n dimension.
-This control is also supported in polar axes (both angular and radial axis) and radar chart axes.
+- This control is also available for polar axes (both angular and radial axis) and radar chart axes.
 It is not supported for graphs created from a matrix.

 Check this box to reverse the From and To scale values.